EnviDat/websnap/README.md

 #### CLI
 - The following CLI option **must** be used to enable websnap to upload files to a S3 bucket: `--s3_uploader`

-- Uploads files to a S3 bucket using default argument values:
+- Copies files to a S3 bucket using default argument values:
      ```bash
       websnap_cli --s3_uploader
      ```

-- Uploads files to a S3 bucket and repeat every 1440 minutes (24 hours), file logs are enabled and only 3 backup objects are allowed for each config section:
+- Copies files to a S3 bucket and repeat every 1440 minutes (24 hours), file logs are enabled and only 3 backup objects are allowed for each config section:
      ```bash
       websnap_cli --file_logs --s3_uploader --backup_s3_count 3 --repeat_minutes 1440
      ```